W-symmetry, topological vertex and affine Yangian: representations

 Equivalently, we could use the periodicity conditions in the other way and instead consider the partitions

 which is equivalent to the previous one.
-Relabelling $n_{41} \to n_{13}$ etc. which follows from the periodicity shows at once that we are again getting the right conditions.
+Relabelling $n_{41} \to n_{13}$ etc. which follows from the periodicity shows immediatelly that we are again getting the same conditions.
 The last thing that we need to do now is to count these generalized partitions.
 The result at lower levels is

 which exactly matches the vacuum character of the minimal model describing the Lee-Yang singularity.

 We can rephrase the previous result in terms of partitions associated to a partially ordered set \cite{Fukuda:2015ura}.
 The system of inequalities above can be rewritten in terms of a poset (the arrows are pointing in the direction of non-increasing value)